-Zuri was awarded Best Jazz Bassist of 2016 in the City of Buffalo, will be featured in June at Rockwell Hall for the “30 Under 30 Changemakers Award,” and is up for the highly coveted Sparks Award in May as presented by the Arts Services Initiative of Western New York.
+Zuri was awarded Best Jazz Bassist of 2016 in the City of Buffalo, was honored with the Changemakers 30 Under 30 Award, and was runner up for the highly coveted Sparks Award presented by the Arts Services Initiative of Western New York.